Staszek27/clicker/README.md

 ## Overview

 A program to record and repeat moves of your mouse.
-Also creates a report of recording based on main modules -- $pynput$ and **pyautogui**
+Also creates a report of recording based on main modules -- **pynput** and **pyautogui**

 When you're recording:
 1. Launch recording.py.